nginxinc/nginx-gateway-fabric/site/content/how-to/maintenance/upgrade-apps-without-downtime.md

     weight: 5
 ```

-> There is no stickiness for the requests from the same client.
-NGINX will independently split each request among
+{{< note >}}There is no stickiness for the requests from the same client.
+NGINX will independently split each request among the backend references.{{< /note >}}
-> the backend references.

-By updating the rule you can further increase the share of traffic the new version gets and finally completely switch
-to the new version:
+By updating the rule you can further increase the share of traffic the new version gets and finally completely switch to the new version:

 ```yaml
 - matches: